ilastik/ilastik.github.io/documentation/pixelclassification/headless.md

 ---
 # Headless Mode Operation

-**NOTE:** Linux and Windows users can follow these instructions, but headless mode is not supported on Mac (yet).

 The [Pixel Classification Workflow][] contains an interactive graphical user interface for training a classifier and refining your results.
 However, once you're happy with your classifier, you may wish to apply it to other images without bothering with the graphical user interface at all.
 For that use case, ilastik provides a command-line interface to the batch processing applet, a.k.a. "headless mode".